 Yes, this is going to be one hell of a challenging period for not only the US, but the world, and we are here for many reasons.

 Perhaps find your place in the narrative, or better yet create your place in the narrative, to get what you want?
 If you don’t have the stamina or commitment to do that then at least radiate something other than judgement and hate for others who wanted something different than you.

 I’m seeing those who recited sound bites of things like “when they go low, we go high” now spewing venom and hatred about people they don’t even know.
 So let me ask you, was the whole “go high” bit so long as you got what you wanted?

 The only thing that truly shocked me in the last 24 hours was Clinton not showing up to the Javits Center upon defeat to acknowledge her fiercely loyal and loud supporters.
 Was a defeat speech not prepared or did she just want to cut and run the very second her interests weren’t served?
 Ahhhhh yes … now that would be the true American way now wouldn’t it?!

-Certainly stepping out to a stage conceding a loss to Donald Trump is no easy feat but she signed up for this.
+Certainly stepping out to a stage conceding a loss to Donald Trump is no easy feat and I can feel for the agony that must have been but she signed up for this.
 To not see it through to the end where gratitude belongs is part of why Clinton lost.

 The truth of a person is seen in how one handles defeat as they do victory, sorrow as they do joy, loss as they do love.
 That’s when you’ll really know the truth of a person.

 I challenge Clinton supporters to reflect on the fact that she didn’t even have the decency to show up to you last night and at least acknowledge gratitude to you, if no one else.
 You’ve been faithful and loud in your support.
-Surely that stage isn’t easy to step up to but she signed up for this.
-If I was #imwithher I would’ve felt left in the dust of defeat.
+You waited up and waited.
+If I was a #imwithher I would’ve felt left in the dust of defeat.
 But that’s just me.

 This isn’t to knock anyone but instead flip the script a little bit and call out some painful realities.